youssefkhalil320/Random_Password_Generator-by-Python/README.md

 - now you can run the python files in your terminal

 # Anaconda Virtual Environment Creation (Optional)
-- first things first you need to install the anaconda distribution through their official website and make sure to include the bin files the PATH : https://www.anaconda.com/download
+- first things first you need to install the anaconda distribution through their official website and make sure to include the bin files in the PATH : https://www.anaconda.com/download

 - then after cloning the repo in your device you should run this script to use the already setup virtual environment :
 ```